TheCloneMaster/AK-Odoo/res_currency_cr_adapter/README.rst

    :alt: License: AGPL-3

 ===========================
-Currency Costa Rica Adapter
+Costa Rica Currency Adapter
 ===========================

 This module includes these functionalities:

-1- Automated task to update exchange rate from "Banco Central de Costa Rica" 2- Add fields to store values as received from BCCR and as used by Odoo
+1- Automated task to update exchange rate from "Banco Central de Costa Rica".
+Check Scheduled Actions for the task added 2- Add fields to store values as received from BCCR and as used by Odoo

 This module adds the following to currency rate :